 Choosing between ChatGPT, Claude, and Gemini feels like picking a favorite child—they’re all brilliant, but each has its own personality.
-I’ve spent the last month putting all three through their paces on real tasks, and honestly?
+I’ve spent months putting all three through their paces on real tasks, and honestly?
 The “best” one depends entirely on what you’re trying to do.

 Let’s cut through the marketing fluff and figure out which AI actually deserves a spot in your workflow.